ACavalletto/FindaBrew/README.md

 # FindaBrew
 ---
-A web app that displays cards of breweries with their information using the openbrewerydb.
+A web application that displays cards of breweries with their information using the openbrewerydb.

 ## Technologies Used
 ---